SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 With the drop down menu at the top of the window you can choose any of the available languages and edit the defined translations, or you create a new language by pressing the '+' button next to the language drop down.
 Last but not least, you can delete a given language and all its translations, but be aware, that this cannot be undone.

+Note: The original text sometimes has leading and/or trailing spaces.
+Be sure to include them in the translated text as well, since they are important for formatting.

 Important: The ISO language code and the language name itself cannot be changed, once a new language has been initially saved.
 So choose them wisely.